JacobMannix/RWebScraping/README.md

-# Web Scraping in R
+# Web Scraping: Billboard Hot 100 in R

 R project to create a tool that scrapes the web for data.